-In September 2018, Nomis recorded 35,132,712 workers in the UK – 5,983,205 of which are in London; that’s 17% of the UK working in the Capital!
+In January 2021, Nomis recorded 32.4 million workers in the UK – 4.7 million of which are in London: that’s 14.6% of the UK working in the Capital!

-Human health and social work activities
+- Human health and social work activities

-High Speed 2 (HS2) is a high-speed railway under construction in the United Kingdom which, when completed, will directly connect London, Birmingham, the East Midlands, Leeds and Manchester.
-The first phase of the £56bn railway is due to open in December 2026, with trains to travel at high speed between London and Birmingham before continuing the existing West Coast Main Line.
+When finished it will directly connect London, Birmingham, the East Midlands, Leeds and Manchester.
+The first phase of the £56bn railway is due to open in December 2029, with trains to travel at high speed between London and Birmingham before continuing the existing West Coast Main Line.

-You can learn more about working for the HS2 project at https://www.hs2.org.uk/.
+You can learn more about working for the HS2 project at https://www.hs2.org.uk/careers.

 To find out about jobs in your area of London, check out our area breakdowns: